 On July 4, 1900, the two prospectors filed a claim on what they called the Bonanza Mine.
-By mid-August, the two men, along with nine partners had staked much of the ground which would later become known as the Kennecott mines.
+By mid-August, the two men and nine partners had staked much of the ground, which would later become known as the Kennecott mines.

 A young mining engineer, Stephen Birch, who was in the area looking for investment opportunities for the wealthy Havemeyer family, began buying up shares of the Bonanza claim.
-However, without a way to transport the copper to market, it was worthless.
-Some said building a railroad from the coast, across mountains, powerful rivers and moving glaciers would be impossible.
+However, it was worthless without a way to transport the copper to market.
+Some said building a railroad from the coast, across mountains, powerful rivers, and moving glaciers would be impossible.
 Others offered a glimmer of hope.

 Backed by Henry O. Havemeyer, a New York capitalist, Birch formed the Alaska Copper and Coal Company which was promptly sued by others claiming ownership of the deposit.
-From 1901 to 1904 the Chitina Exploration Company, which claimed to have grubstaked the prospectors, and the Copper River Mining Company, which claimed legal title, dragged the suit through territorial and federal courts, but in the end, they lost and the Supreme Court of the United States refused to hear the case.
+From 1901 to 1904, the Chitina Exploration Company, which claimed to have grubstaked the prospectors, and the Copper River Mining Company, which claimed the legal title, dragged the suit through territorial and federal courts.
+However, in the end, they lost, and the United States Supreme Court refused to hear the case.

 In 1905 the Alaska Copper and Coal Company was reorganized as the Kennecott Mines Company.
 The Guggenheim family, controllers of the American Smelting & Refining Company (ASARCO) smelter monopoly, and J.P.
 Morgan, another wealthy industrial investor, entered the enterprise and organized the “Alaska Syndicate” to fund the mine’s development.

-In the fall of 1907, the Alaska Syndicate hired Michael J. Heney, builder of the White Pass & Yukon Railroad.
-For the next four years, his crews worked relentlessly, building rail beds and bridges through difficult terrain at temperatures down to 40 degrees below zero.
+In the fall of 1907, the Alaska Syndicate hired Michael J. Heney, the White Pass & Yukon Railroad builder.
+His crews worked relentlessly for the next four years, building rail beds and bridges through rugged terrain at temperatures down to 40 degrees below zero.
 At the same time, Stephen Birch was in Kennecott developing the mining claims.
-By hauling an entire steamship, piece by piece, over the mountains from Valdez to be reassembled on the Copper River, he was able to bring equipment in by dog sled, horse and steamship to begin mining ore even before the railroad was finished.
+By hauling an entire steamship, piece by piece, over the mountains from Valdez to be reassembled on the Copper River, he was able to bring equipment in by dog sled, horse, and steamship to begin mining ore even before the railroad was finished.

-Between 1905 and 1911, the syndicate spent $25 million to build the mine and mill works, the 196-mile railroad and organized a steamship line that connected the copper port of Cordova, Alaska with ASARCO’s Tacoma, Washington smelter.
-All this occurred prior to the first shipment of copper.
+Between 1905 and 1911, the syndicate spent $25 million to build the mine and mill works, the 196-mile railroad and organized a steamship line that connected the copper port of Cordova, Alaska, with ASARCO’s Tacoma, Washington smelter.
+All this occurred before the first shipment of copper.

 On April 12, 1915, the Kennecott Copper Corporation was formed by the Guggenheim and Morgan interests.
-Stephen Birch became the first president and saw to the transfer of the Alaska Syndicate holdings to the Kennecott Mines Company, including the Copper River and Northwestern Railway, the Alaska Steamship Company, and the Beatson Copper Company.
-The phenomenal profits from the Alaska mine provided the capital to fund Kennecott’s purchase of the Bingham Canyon Mine in Utah and the Utah Copper Company, as well as the Braden Copper Company and other low-grade mines in Nevada, Arizona, and New Mexico.
+Stephen Birch became the first president and saw the transfer of the Alaska Syndicate holdings to the Kennecott Mines Company, including the Copper River and Northwestern Railway, the Alaska Steamship Company, and the Beatson Copper Company.
+The phenomenal profits from the Alaska mine provided the capital to fund Kennecott’s purchase of the Bingham Canyon Mine in Utah and the Utah Copper Company, the Braden Copper Company, and other low-grade mines in Nevada, Arizona, and New Mexico.

 At the peak of operation, approximately 300 people worked in the mill town and 200-300 in the mines.
-Kennecott was a self-contained company town that included a hospital, general store, school, skating rink, tennis court, recreation hall, and dairy.
+Kennecott was a self-contained company town with a hospital, general store, school, skating rink, tennis court, recreation hall, and dairy.

-While the mines were in operation Kennecott was a place of long hours and hard, dangerous work.
-At the height of operation, about 600 men worked in the mines and mill town.
-Paying salaries higher than those found in the lower 48 states, Kennecott was able to attract men willing to live and work in this remote Alaskan mining camp.
+While the mines were operating, Kennecott was a place of long hours and hard, dangerous work.
+About 600 men worked in the mines and mill town at the height of operation.
+Paying salaries higher than those found in the lower 48 states, Kennecott attracted men willing to live and work in this remote Alaskan mining camp.
 Miners often worked seven days a week, coming down only for the rare holiday or to leave Kennecott.
 Mill workers and miners came to Kennecott only to work, living in bunkhouses with little time off, often sending money home to their families around the world.

 While Kennecott was primarily a place of work, ensuring a thriving community social life was good for the company’s profit margin, leading to stronger employee retention and lower training and transportation costs.
 Movie and dance nights in the Recreation Hall were a time of relaxation and social gathering.
 Other amusements centered around skating or sledding during the winter and baseball during the summer.
 Fourth of July and Christmas celebrations in McCarthy marked special events.
 Hunting and fishing absorbed what little free time existed.

-In June of 1998, the National Park Service acquired many of the significant buildings and lands of the Kennecott Mines National Historic Landmark and began the effort to stabilize and restore the buildings.
+In June of 1998, the National Park Service acquired many significant buildings and lands of the Kennecott Mines National Historic Landmark and began the effort to stabilize and restore the buildings.